gare-Ware/my-first-react-app/README.md

 # Speed Typing Game

-A stylish and fun speed typing game with user input for time limit.
+A stylish and fun timed typing game with user input for time limit.

 **Link to project:** https://gk-speedtyping.netlify.app/